Intel to create 1,600 Irish jobs under global expansion plan

 Gelsinger plan

-Mr Sinnott’s comments on Intel’s new chief executive Pat Gelsinger unveiled an ambitious bid to regain its manufacturing lead by spending billions of dollars on new factories and creating a foundry business that will make chips for other companies.
+Mr Sinnott’s comments on the future of the Irish operation came as Intel’s new chief executive Pat Gelsinger unveiled an ambitious bid to regain its manufacturing lead by spending billions of dollars on new factories and creating a foundry business, through which it will act as a manufacturing partner for other companies.

 Intel’s stock jumped about 6 per cent as Mr Gelsinger outlined how Intel would go into direct competition with Taiwan Semiconductor Manufacturing, the world’s most-advanced chipmaker.